fruitbox12/eth-router/deploy/ansible/README.md

 All these proxy tricks require some precise port mapping between many different applications.
 This information is located in the list `vars.blockchain_apps` in the `blockchain.yml` playbook.

+### Memory resources

+The go-ethereum client `geth` has higher than average resource requirments.
+Notably, for mainnet blockchain sync a disk cache of > 4GB is normal at the time of this writing.
+This limits which EC2 instances are compatible with this node type.

+The testnets require significantly lower resources.
+Trial and error is the best option.